SurelyHuman/x86-InsertionSort/README.md

 # x86-InsertionSort

-**Insertion Sort written for x86 NASM Assembly in elf64**
+#### Insertion Sort written for x86 NASM Assembly in elf64

-Simple program to sort an integer array
+###### Simple program to sort an integer array

-Max elements is not currently dynamic<br/>
-Change array length in .asm to increase or decrease max elements
+Max sortable elements is not currently dynamic<br/> Change array length in *InsertionSort.asm* to increase or decrease max sortable elements